 It starts with net cash from operations, followed by net cash from investing and financing activities.
 You can learn a lot by looking at your net cash from operations.
 If it’s negative, it means your company’s core business didn’t produce positive cash flow.
 You can be profitable but bleed cash.
 The negative cash from operations needs to be covered by your beginning cash balance or by net inflows from investing or financing.

 The three cash flow categories in this summarized statement of cash flows format are the same categories I use in cash flow projections.
-I also have a free cash flow projection template you can download.

 What Goes Into Each Category on a Statement of Cash Flows Format